 Businesses and organizations of all sizes collect, store, and share personal information about individuals with whom they interact.
 While new technologies and easy access to information allows for greater innovation and enhanced delivery of products and services, the protection of data maintained on consumers and employees requires a broad range of legal compliance activities.

-Gray Plant Mooty’s multidisciplinary team of lawyers have special expertise in laws and regulations relating to information technology, employment, health care, insurance, and financial institutions, as well as certifications in both United States and European data privacy law (CIPP/US and CIPP/E) from the International Association of Privacy Professionals that allow us to provide exceptional legal services in:
+Gray Plant Mooty’s Global Privacy, Cybersecurity and Data Protection team brings special expertise in laws and regulations relating to information technology, employment, health care, insurance, and financial institutions, as well as certifications in both United States and European data privacy law (CIPP/US and CIPP/E) from the International Association of Privacy Professionals that allow the team to provide exceptional legal services in:

 Data breaches, biosensors, “big data,” the “internet of things,” credit card fraud, stolen data, and data monetization efforts are all pushing the limits of privacy advocates, regulators, consumers, and lawyers who advise businesses on the use of information technology, data privacy, and security issues.
 It is not a question of whether unauthorized access, an incident, or a data breach will occur, but when.
-We help our clients become ready for any unauthorized incident or data breach and offer proactive best practices to mitigate risk.
-Our experience includes:
+Gray Plant Mooty helps clients become ready for any unauthorized incident or data breach and offers proactive best practices to mitigate risk.
+The team's experience includes:

 There is no single comprehensive data privacy law in the United States.
 There are more than 25 federal laws and 110 state laws that govern privacy and data security.
-Our Privacy Team helps clients navigate data privacy regulation and establish effective privacy policies and procedures that further their governance culture and objectives.
+Gray Plant Mooty's Privacy team helps clients navigate data privacy regulation and establish effective privacy policies and procedures that further their governance culture and objectives.
 We advise clients regarding:

 Well-crafted social media, privacy, and technology policies that balance company needs and concerns against employees’ legal rights are important tools for any business.
-Our team is experienced in managing these competing legal risks.
-We advise our clients regarding:
+Gray Plant Mooty's Social Media team is experienced in managing these competing legal risks.
+GPM attorneys advise clients regarding:

-Our Privacy Team has experience navigating the unique and complex issues related to the cybersecurity insurance market.
-We help our clients mitigate losses from cyber incidents through:
+GPM attorneys have significant experience navigating the unique and complex issues related to the cybersecurity insurance market.
+The team helps clients mitigate losses from cyber incidents through:

 Every second, personal data is collected, used, processed, or moved across borders.
 As an increasing number of foreign laws attempt to protect personal data, differing country-specific requirements create a maze of global privacy considerations for any business operating across borders.

-Our Privacy Team advises our clients regarding compliance with international data protection laws, including the EU Data Directive and the new General Data Protection Regulation (GDPR) (including model contracts, binding corporate rules, Privacy Shield, and other EU data transfer mechanisms), as well as the Canadian Personal Information Protection and Electronic Documents Act (PIPEDA) and Canada’s stringent new anti-spam law.
+The Privacy team advises clients regarding compliance with international data protection laws, including the EU Data Directive and the new General Data Protection Regulation (GDPR) (including model contracts, binding corporate rules, Privacy Shield, and other EU data transfer mechanisms), as well as the Canadian Personal Information Protection and Electronic Documents Act (PIPEDA) and Canada’s stringent new anti-spam law.

-Our Privacy Team works closely with our clients to establish and implement data breach response plans that enable them to comply promptly with legal requirements and reduce the risk of serious reputational and financial harm.
-Our experience includes:
+The Privacy team works closely with clients to establish and implement data breach response plans that enable them to comply promptly with legal requirements and reduce the risk of serious reputational and financial harm.
+The team's experience includes: